 Questrade uses Morningstar research reports in its IQ Edge interface.
 This will give an average investor instant access to thousands of companies in the US and Canada.

 In order to truly see all the features the platform offers, you really just have to download it and play around with it yourself.
-I’m sure even after 10 years, I’m still missing out on some features I haven’t uncovered.
+I’m sure even after 10 years, I missed out on some features I haven’t uncovered.

 Questrade's mobile platform